Gourav0407/University_Management_System/README.md

 Prerequisites:

-• Install Eclipse, the Maven plugin, and optionally the GitHub plugin. • Set up Eclipse Preferences
+• Install Eclipse/IntelliJ IDEA, the Maven plugin, and optionally the GitHub plugin. • Set up Eclipse Preferences

 • Window > Preferences... (or on Mac, Eclipse > Preferences...)